 - Do not give this drug to a child younger than 2 years of age.
 It may cause very bad and sometimes deadly breathing problems.

-- Use caution in children 2 years of age and older.
-Talk with your doctor.
+- Use with care in children 2 years of age and older.
+Talk with the doctor.

 - Before your child takes this drug, tell the doctor if your child is taking any drugs that can cause breathing problems.
 There are many drugs that can do this.
 Ask the doctor or pharmacist if you are not sure.